ethanpaneraa/ios101-project3-trivia-starter/README.md

 **Trivia Starter** is a simple IOS trivia application

-Time spent: **2** hours spent in total
+Time spent: **1** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [x] User can view the current question and 4 different answers
-- [x] User can view the next question after tapping an answer
-- [x] User can answer at least 3 different questions
+- [x] User can view and answer at least 5 trivia questions.
+- [x] App retrieves question data from the Open Trivia Database API.
+- [ ] Fetch a different set of questions if the user indicates they would like to reset the game.
+- [ ] Users can see score after submitting all questions.
+- [ ] True or False questions only have two options.

 The following **optional** features are implemented:

+- [ ] Allow the user to choose a specific category of questions.
-- [ ] User can use the vertical orientation of the app on any device
+- [ ] Provide the user feedback on whether each question was correct before navigating to the next.
-- [ ] User can track the question they are on and how many questions are left
-- [ ] User can see how many questions they got correct after answering all questions
-- [ ] User should be able to restart the game after they've finished answering all questions

 The following **additional** features are implemented: